-A contract issued after December 31, 1996, is a qualified LTC insurance contract if it meets the requirements of section 7702B of the Internal Revenue Code, including the requirement that the insured must be a chronically ill individual (defined below).
+A contract issued after December 31, 1996, is a qualified LTC insurance contract if it meets the requirements of section 7702B, including the requirement that the insured must be a chronically ill individual (defined below).
 A contract issued before January 1, 1997, generally is treated as a qualified LTC insurance contract if it met state law requirements for LTC insurance contracts and it has not been materially changed.